 Armond Cohen is co-founder and Executive Director of the Clean Air Task Force, which he has led since its formation in 1996.
 In addition to leading CATF, Armond is directly involved in CATF research and advocacy on the topic of requirements to deeply decarbonize global energy systems.
-Prior to his work with CATF, Armond founded and led the Conservation Law Foundation’s Energy Project starting in 1983, focussing on energy efficiency, utility resource planning, and electric industry structure.
-Armond has published numerous articles on climate change, energy system transformation, and air pollution; he speaks and testifies frequently on these topics.
-He is a member of the Keystone Center Energy Board, and a member of the US Department of Energy Electricity Advisory Committee.
+Prior to his work with CATF, Armond founded and led the Conservation Law Foundation’s Energy Project starting in 1983, focusing on energy efficiency, utility resource planning, and electric industry structure.
+Armond has published numerous articles on climate change, energy system transformation, and air pollution; he speaks, writes, and testifies frequently on these topics.
+He is a member of the Keystone Center Energy Board and board member of the Nuclear Innovation Alliance.
 Armond is an honors graduate of Harvard Law School and Brown University.